baffou/PhaseLAB_doc/docs/source/classes/ImageQLSI/methods/TMPprocess.rst

         Note that :matlab:`g=1; loop=1` corresponds to the linear algorithm.

-    - :matlab:`'alpha'`
+    - :matlab:`'alpha'` (default value: ``1e-5``)

         This is the Tikhonov parameter.Keeping it at 1e-5 is usually fine.
 Higher values tend to smooth the image, and underestimate the temperature increase.
-Smallervalues tend to increase the noise on the temperature image.
+Smaller values tend to increase the noise on the temperature image.

-    - :matlab:`'smoothing'`
+    - :matlab:`'smoothing'` (default value: ``0``, that is no smoothing)

         When the OPD image is very noisy, one may want to smooth it.
 This can be done using the :matlab:`smooth` method of the |ImageQLSI| class, but also using this Name-Value argument here.
-If different from zero (the default value), this smoothing option applies the :matlab:`imgaussfilt` function to the image, the value being the parameter of the imgaussfilt function.
+If different from zero (the default value), this smoothing option applies the :matlab:`imgaussfilt` function to the OPD image, the value being the parameter of the *imgaussfilt* function.
 The smaller the parameter and the stronger the smoothing.

-    - :matlab:`'imExpander'`
+    - :matlab:`'imExpander'`  (default value: ``true``)

         This parameter is a boolean.
-If set to true, it extrapolates the image over a large area to avoid artefacts on the boundaries of the reconstructed temperature image.
-This parameter is true by defaults, and we recommend to leave it like that, unless the temperature increase is really located at the center of the image.
+If set to true, it extrapolates the image over a double-size area to avoid artefacts on the boundaries of the reconstructed temperature image.
+This parameter is true by default, and we recommend to leave it like that, unless the temperature increase is really located at the center of the image.

     - :matlab:`'T0'`